darylteo/rxjava-promises/README.md

 ## Notes ##

 ### Technical Details ###
-This library partially implements the [Promises/A+](http://promises-aplus.github.io/promises-spec/) spec with the exception of 4.1, as most languages do not have an equivalent of setTimer for Javascript.
+This library implements **most** of the [Promises/A+](http://promises-aplus.github.io/promises-spec/) spec.
 It is also based on [Q](https://github.com/kriskowal/q) for Node.JS, which adds additional conveniences such as reject and finally.
 Finally, it is built using the [RxJava](https://github.com/Netflix/RxJava) library.

 ### Vert.x ###